rustyrussell/lightning-rfc/02-peer-protocol.md

 A receiving node:
   - if `per_commitment_secret` does not generate the previous `per_commitment_point`:
-    - MUST fail the channel.
+    - MUST send an `error` and fail the channel.
   - if the `per_commitment_secret` was not generated by the protocol in [BOLT #3](03-transactions.md#per-commitment-secret-requirements):
-    - MAY fail the channel.
+    - MAY send a `warning` and close the connection, or send an `error` and fail the channel.

 A node:
   - MUST NOT broadcast old (revoked) commitment transactions,